 Hi everyone, Eliz Mizon here with the Media Reform Coalition blog.

-For even more media news and analysis, the latest media reform campaigns, and relevant content from around the web, follow me at Chompsky: Power and Pop Culture.
+For even more media news and analysis, the latest media reform campaigns, and relevant content from around the web, visit my Power and Pop Culture newsletter.

 For now, here’s your media news digest: